When we read music we have two overlapping possibilities as to how we do it:

 MUSIC PUBLISHING AND EDITING: HOW TO MAKE READING EASIER (OR HARDER)

-The above discussion is centered on the problems inherent in the simple fact of reading music.
+The above discussion is centred on the problems inherent in the simple fact of reading music.
 Below, we will now talk about ways in which a written score can be made more (or less) user-friendly, or in other words, how a score can be made easier (or more difficult) to read.

 Try reading the following examples, away from your instrument:

 These examples show how even the most simple music can be written out in a way to make it very very difficult to read.
 But they also show how easy it is to play these “extremely complex pieces of music” (?!) once we have first “worked them out”.
 Some musical passages may be complex for both the reading and for the playing (see the sections on Ear Training and Rhythm), but the problems in the above examples are exclusively in the reading.
-And of course, there are other musical passages which are very easy to read, but very hard to play.
+And of course, there are other musical passages that are very easy to read, but very hard to play.

 In the above examples, it is the choices of notation for both pitch and rhythm that are responsible for the extreme difficulty of the reading.
 This shows just how much the way in which music is notated can greatly influence the ease (or difficulty) with which it is read.
 The problems of notating/reading pitches and rhythms are discussed and illustrated in more detail, with standard repertoire examples as study material, on their own separate pages: